RootsShoots/site/plants.md

 We grow our own bedding plants on site in order to ensure high quality and low prices.
 We also grow a large variety of vegetable and salad plants, all in our 30,000 square feet of greenhouses.

+You will also find a substantial range of perennials, shrubs and trees all year round.